Superman & Lois season 2: Development

 On March 2, 2021, The CW renewed the series for a second season.

 Casting

 In June 2021, Hasmik was promoted to a series regular for the second season.
 In August, Tayler Buck, who guest starred in the first season, was promoted to a series regular for the second season.
-In October, Ian Bohen was cast in a recurring role as Lt.
+In October, Ian Bohen was cast in a recurring role as Lt.Gen.
 Mitch Anderson for the second season.
 Jenna Dewan reprises her role as Lucy Lane from Supergirl.
-David Ramsey guest stars as John Diggle in the season finale, reprising his role from Arrow.
+David Ramsey reprises his role as the alternate version of John Diggle during the season finale in a special guest role.

 Costume

 This season features a new design of Superman's suit giving slight adjustment to his boots by adding more red, making it more accurate to the comics.

 Filming

 Principal photography began on September 15, 2021, and concluded on May 5, 2022.

 Release

 The season began airing in the United States on The CW and in Canada on CTV Sci-Fi Channel on January 11, 2022.
 The finale aired on June 28, 2022.

 In the United Kingdom, it premiered on BBC One and BBC iPlayer on July 16, 2022.
-The entire season was released on HBO Max on July 29, 2022.
-It was later released on Blu-ray and DVD on September 27, 2022.